Elder or Dependent Adult Abuse

 - Be sure to ask for help when you need it.
 Discuss your plans with your attorney, physician or family members.

 - Don't live with a person who has a background of violent behavior or alcohol or drug abuse.

-- Don't leave your home unattended, or if you do, don't leave signs that you are not home.
-Don't leave notes on the door; if you must be away for a long period, notify the police.
+- Don't leave your home unattended, or if you do, don't leave signs that you are not home, such as a note on the door.
+If you must be away for a long period, notify the police.

-- Don't accept personal care in return for giving the caregiver transfer or assignments of your property or assets unless a lawyer, advocate or another trusted person acts as a witness to the transaction.
+- Don't accept personal care in return for the transfer or assignments of your property or assets, unless a lawyer, advocate or another trusted person acts as a witness to the transaction.

 - Don't sign a document unless someone you trust has reviewed it, and don't allow anyone to keep details of your finances or property management from you.

 Elder abuse is generally investigated by Adult Protective Services.
 A case worker will begin by asking the older adult or a legal guardian permission to investigate.
 (If permission is denied but there is evidence that someone is at risk of being harmed, a case worker may get a court order or involve the police.)
 After collecting proof of abuse, action may be taken to remove the perpetrator or move the elderly person to a safer setting.
 In cases of financial, physical, or sexual abuse, criminal charges may also be laid.

 Individuals responsible for caring for an older family member can take steps to ensure reliable care.
 They may want to work with a licensed caregiver agency rather than an independent contractor and check if the agency has liability insurance and conducts background checks.
 They can interview prospective caregivers and seek references from past clients.
 Throughout the process, communication is key: Family members and caregivers should discuss the schedule and needs of the caregiver and monitor tasks that need to be done.